6 Concerns Underlying The Market - Cramer's Mad Money (7/6/17)

 Advanced Micro Devices (NASDAQ:AMD): Don't chase it.
 Wait for a pullback before buying.

-Hain-Celestial (NASDAQ:HAIN): People think Amazon will crush this company.
+Hain Celestial (NASDAQ:HAIN): People think Amazon will crush this company.
 However, Amazon is its biggest customer.

-Kraft-Heinz company (NASDAQ:KHC): Unless the company does an acquisition, the stock is falling on its own weight.
+Kraft Heinz Company (NASDAQ:KHC): Unless the company does an acquisition, the stock is falling on its own weight.
 Cramer thinks Mondelez (NASDAQ:MDLZ) has better growth.

 Kroger (NYSE:KR): It will never have the P/E before Amazon got in.